tadepada/Nexus-Protocol/README.md

 This project is in its foundational stage.
 The best way to contribute right now is to:
 * Review our `ARCHITECTURE.md` and the MVP specification in our `ROADMAP.md`.
-* Join the "Discussions" on GitHub to share your ideas on the best way to build this MVP.
+* Run the MVP simulation using the `QUICKSTART.md` guide.
-* Help us refine the technical specifications before we start coding.
+* Join the "Discussions" on GitHub to share your ideas on how to improve the MVP.

-We are looking for thinkers and developers to help us build this first, crucial proof of concept.
+We are looking for thinkers and developers to help us build the next version of our simulation.